Compendium of Pharmaceuticals and Specialties: Appendices

-The Appendices contain Health Canada drug regulatory and monitoring programs' reporting and request forms on such topics as photos of magnetic sand CVS and Controlled Drugs, Benzodiazepines and Other Targeted Substances, and Adverse Events Following Immunization: Surveillance and Reporting.
+The Appendices contain Health Canada drug regulatory and monitoring programs' reporting and request forms on such topics as Narcotic and Controlled Drugs, Benzodiazepines and Other Targeted Substances, and Adverse Events Following Immunization: Surveillance and Reporting.

 Glossaries

 A number of helpful glossaries appear near the end of CPS including Medical Abbreviations, and Latin Prescription Terms.

 Other Information about CPS

 The following sections include other information about CPS.